Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

 We now investigate the basic properties of the DE-UP.
-Since $l_{\rm Pl}$ is expected to form a fundamental lower bound on the resolvability of all physically measurable length-scales \cite{Padmanabhan:1985jq,Padmanabhan:1986ny,Padmanabhan:1987au,Garay:1994en}, we start by imposing the conditions $(\Delta x_{\rm canon.})_{\rm min}, \ \Delta x_{\rm grav}, \ r \geq l_{\rm Pl}$.
-As we shall see, imposing all three constraints gives rise to a fundamental lower bound on the mass of a system obeying Eq. (\ref{DE-UP-2}).
-Furthermore, this bound may be derived {\it independently} by combining minimum-density requirements, obtained from the generalized Buchdahl inequalities for a spherically symmetric system in the presence of dark energy ($\Lambda > 0$) \cite{Buchdahl:1959zz,Mak:2001gg,Boehmer:2005sm,Boehmer:2006fd}, with the simple requirement of the existence of a Compton wavelength \cite{Burikham:2015nma}.
+Since $l_{\rm Pl}$ is expected to form a fundamental lower bound on the resolvability of all physically measurable length-scales \cite{Garay:1994en}, we start by imposing the conditions $(\Delta x_{\rm canon.})_{\rm min}, \ \Delta x_{\rm grav}, \ r \geq l_{\rm Pl}$.
+As we show below, imposing all three constraints gives rise to a fundamental lower bound on the mass of a system obeying Eq. (\ref{DE-UP-2}).
+Furthermore, this bound may be derived independently by combining minimum-density requirements, obtained from the generalized Buchdahl inequalities for a spherically symmetric system in the presence of dark energy ($\Lambda > 0$) \cite{Buchdahl:1959zz,Mak:2001gg,Boehmer:2005sm,Boehmer:2006fd}, with the simple requirement of the existence of a Compton wavelength \cite{Burikham:2015nma}.
 Hence, beginning with the independently derived result, we see that both the canonical and gravitational terms in the DE-UP-2 (\ref{DE-UP-2}), together with the probe distance $r$, remain super-Planckian under physically reasonable conditions.
-More generally, imposing $(\Delta x_{\rm canon.})_{\rm min}, \ \Delta x_{\rm grav} \geq l_{\rm Pl}$ places constraints on the ratio $r/m$, or, equivalently, on the range of validity of $r$ as a function of $m$ and, thus, on the range of validity of Eq. (\ref{DE-UP-2}).

 Since we require $\Delta x_{\rm grav} \geq l_{\rm Pl}$, let us paramaterize it such that

 giving

 Likewise, setting $(\Delta x_{\rm canon.})_{\rm min} \geq l_{\rm Pl}$ so that